Dalian Jinzhouwan International Airport: Background

 Dalian is currently served by Dalian Zhoushuizi International Airport, which has been used for both military and commercial flights since 1924 when Dalian was Japan's leased territory.
 As air traffic skyrocketed, the airport was expanded four times, in 1992, 1993, 2005, and 2011, and served more than 13 million passengers in 2012, ranking 15th in China.
-Due to Dalian’s rapid expansion, the airport is now surrounded by built-up urban area and has no more room to grow.
+Due to Dalian's rapid expansion, the airport is now surrounded by built-up urban area and has no more room to grow.
 As a result, the authorities launched the Jinzhouwan Airport project, which was included in the 12th national five-year plan in 2011.

 Construction

 The airport project was officially announced in 2012, but construction had already begun in April 2011.
 It is being built on 21 km2 of reclaimed land in Jinzhou Bay, off the coast of Dalian, and is set to become the world's largest offshore airport.
-It will become China's first airport built on an artificial island The airport is designed to handle the Airbus A380, the largest passenger jet, and is projected to cost 26.3 billion yuan (US$4.3 billion) to build.
+It will become the first airport in mainland China built on an artificial island The airport is designed to handle the Airbus A380, the largest passenger jet, and is projected to cost 26.3 billion yuan (US$4.3 billion) to build.
 While the airport was originally planned to open in 2018, as of 2020, construction appeared to have been stalled in the land reclamation phase since 2016.

 In 2014, Chinese media reported that the airport had not received the necessary approval from the national government, even though construction had already begun three years prior to the announcement.
 Some experts criticized its cost, warning that the cost of constructing and maintaining runways on reclaimed land could be 20 times more than inland airports.

 The project has officially entered the national review phase in March 2021, and the airport is expected to open to the public in 2026.